 Response: The authors have revised the manuscript in accordance with the recommendations from the reviewers.
 Please see the responses below to each reviewer’s comments.
 With respects to highlighting the research contribution, we have revised the manuscript with the aim of providing readers with a clearer discussions and justification for the research value.
 The following are examples of revised paragraphs discussing the contribution of the research throughout the revised manuscript.

 Introduction section, page 3, line 65-75, “Terminology transparency through digital dictionaries like glossaries, taxonomies, ontologies and data dictionaries is identified as a driver of semantic interoperability (Ouksel and Sheth 1999).
-Unfortunately, although, a plethora of semantic resources have been introduced for the highway sector, their coverages of terms are still far inadequate for a large number of disciplines, and processes across the project life cycle.
+Although a plethora of semantic resources have been introduced to the highway sector, their coverages of terms are still far inadequate and the inclusion of multiple names for the same concept is limited.
 This is because of the reliance on a tedious and time-consuming approach which requires developers to manually gather and translate knowledge from domain experts or text documents into a machine-readable format.
-There is a need for computer-aided methods to remove this knowledge acquisition bottleneck (Mounce et al. 2010), such that digital dictionaries can be quickly constructed to meet a specific need and to keep up with the sustainable growth of terms arisen along with new knowledge and technologies.”
+Thus, there is a need for computer-aided methods to remove this knowledge acquisition bottleneck (Mounce et al. 2010), so that digital dictionaries can be quickly constructed to meet a specific need and to keep up with the growth of new terms due to rapid applications of new technologies and knowledge.”

 Related studies section, page 10, line 245-257, “As shown in the literature review, there are numerous research efforts in developing ontologies for the highway sector.
 However, the existing ontologies are mainly hand-coded through manual processes of knowledge acquisition and formally describing them in a digital format.
-This ad-hoc approach has created a bottleneck in facilitating the semantic interoperability level for the whole industry when semantic resources for many aspects of a project are still not available.
+This ad-hoc approach has created a bottleneck in facilitating the semantic interoperability for the whole industry and as a result, semantic resources for many aspects of a project are still not available.
 A few efforts have been made to automate the process of constructing or extending existing semantic resources.
 The most rigorous methodology in the state-of-the-art is the one developed by Zhang and El-Gohary (2016) that is fully-automated with high accuracy.
 One limitation of this algorithm is the reliance on an existing semantic resource; it, therefore, would not be applicable to such a domain like infrastructure that is out of the vocabulary scope.
 Thus, there is a need for an automated approach that can not only allow for fast development of highway lexicons but also remove the dependence on other existing semantic models.”

 Discussions section, Page 21, line 506-517, “This paper proposes an NLP based methodology to assist professionals in extracting roadway terms and their semantic relations from text documents.
 A key contribution to the body of knowledge is the novel approach with a new algorithm that allows for automated detection of technical terms and their relations without reliance on existing hand-coded dictionaries as used by previous researchers such as Zhang and El-Gohary (2016).
-The present framework is not to completely eliminate the human interfere, but is expected to become an enabling tool that can help researchers in the domain quickly develop supporting ontologies and other forms of semantic resources for their specific use cases.
-With respects to the facilitation of semantic interoperability for the infrastructure sector, the implications of this study would accelerate the process of removing the current bottleneck in extensive machine readable dictionaries which are required for an unambiguous data sharing, integration or exchange.”
+The present framework is not to completely eliminate the human involvement, but is expected to become an enabling tool that can help researchers in the domain quickly develop supporting ontologies and other forms of semantic resources for their specific use cases.
+With respect to facilitating semantic interoperability for the infrastructure sector, thefindings of this study would accelerate the process of removing the current bottleneck in extensive machine readable dictionaries which are required for an unambiguous data sharing, integration or exchange.”

 Reviewer #1: